AHMEDSAEEDGIT/food-delivery-system/docs/requirements/08-admin.md

 - Admins do not directly place orders or make payments
 - They oversee and resolve issues across Customer, Restaurant, Payment, and Delivery Modules
-- The module ensures compliance, smooth operations, and trust in
+- The module ensures compliance, smooth operations, and trust